-Most mandolines come with a julienne attachment that will produce perfect, quick-frying shoestrings every time.
+Most mandolines (see Frying: Tools and Tips) come with a julienne attachment that will produce perfect, quick-frying shoestrings every time.

 - Canola or peanut oil, for frying

 - 2 large russet potatoes (about 1 lb.
 10 oz.), peeled

 - Pour oil to a depth of 2″ into a 6-qt. heavy-bottomed dutch oven and heat over medium-high heat until a deep-fry thermometer registers 375°.

 - Meanwhile, julienne potatoes lengthwise using the narrowest setting of a mandoline with a julienne attachment or by hand with a sharp knife; transfer potatoes to a strainer and rinse them briefly under cold water for 1 minute so that they won’t stick together as they fry in the oil.
 Drain potatoes, transfer to kitchen towels, and pat dry.

 - Working in 4 batches, fry potatoes, stirring constantly with a slotted spoon and maintaining an oil temperature of at least 350° (adding the potatoes will cause the temperature to drop), until potatoes are light golden brown and crisp, about 2 minutes.
 Using a slotted spoon, transfer fried potatoes to a rack set over a rimmed baking sheet.
 Season potatoes with salt; serve.